-While a regular exercise bike gives a great cardiovascular workout and does an excellent job of toning the lower body, it tends to fall short when it comes to shaping the arms and upper body.
-This is not the case with the Schwinn AD2 Airdyne which, operating by way of a belt drive system, synchronizes arm and leg movement.
+While a regular exercise bike gives a great cardiovascular workout and does an excellent job of toning the lower body, it falls short when it comes to shaping the arms and upper body.
+This is not the case with the Schwinn AD2 Airdyne, which synchronizes arm and leg movement.

-When exercising both the upper and lower body at the same time, the motion is very natural, resulting in a comfortable workout experience.
+The motion is very natural when simultaneously exercising the upper and lower body, resulting in a comfortable workout experience.
 The stationary footrest pegs can be utilized to exercise your upper body independently of your lower body if desired.

 - Easy assembly